Is Forethought Still a Safe Bet Now That Zendesk Has Acquired It?

 What These Companies Couldn't Do with Support-Focused AI

-Forethought would have improved customer support efficiency — better deflection, faster agent responses, smarter routing.
-Measurable value.
+Forethought would have improved customer support efficiency for both — better deflection, faster responses, smarter routing.
+Real value, within support.

 What it couldn't do: